aganm/yarnspin/docs/programmer.md

     1. Check exit code of app.h library.
     2. Increase frametime counter.
     3. Process mouse and keyboard inputs within CRT emulator coordinates and within application window coordinates.
-    4. Render the frame to GPU with modern OpenGL calls.
+    4. Render the frame with either the software renderer or the OpenGL renderer.
     5. Do one more game state simulation step with `game_update` function from game.h.
     6. Check for game exit requests.
     7. If the game is in debug mode, draw "debug" in the corner of the window.